jezinho22/teched-201/201-class-02/readme.md

 ### Starting a session:

-1. Open repo in terminal
+1. Terminal: Open repo in terminal - `cd` into the directory
+2. Terminal: Maybe a cheeky `git status` and `git pull` in case you did anything in github since last session
-2. `code .` to get to vs code
+3. Terminal: `code .` to get to vs code
-3. Open `readme.md`
+4. VS Code: Open `readme.md`
-4. Create a lab html
+5. VS Code: Create a lab html to work in today
-5. Open a Live Server for the lab html - so you can view the rendered code when you want to - right click on lab html in explore or on tab, and choose *Open with Live Server*
+6. VS Code: Open a Live Server for the lab html - so you can view the rendered code when you want to - right click on lab html in explore or on tab, and choose _Open with Live Server_
+7. Browser: check Live Server has opened a browser window

+### Finishing a session:

+1. Browser: Copy prompts (from discord or canvas)
+2. VS Code: Paste promps to lab.md
+3. VS Code: Copy code and paste to lab.md
+4. VS Code: Add link for lab.html to lab.md
+5. VS Code: Add link for lab.md to readme.md - relative path would be just the filename
+6. Terminal: `git add . `
+7. Terminal: `git commit -m "what I changed"`
+8. Terminal: `git push`
+9. Browser: Go to github and get **permalink** for the lab.md (three dots top right of the file when you view it in github), paste it into Canvas

 ### Reading:

-1. Open repo in terminal - cd into the directory
+1. Terminal: Open repo in terminal - cd into the directory
-2. Maybe a cheeky `git status` and `git pull` in case you did anything in github since last session
+2. Terminal: Maybe a cheeky `git status` and `git pull` in case you did anything in github since last session
-3. `code .` to get to vs code
+3. Terminal: `code .` to get to vs code
-4. Open `readme.md`
+4. VS Code: Open `readme.md` for the lesson
-5. Open a preview tab - right click on readme tab (or on file in explorer) - choose *Open preview*
+5. VS Code: Open a preview tab - right click on readme tab (or on file in explorer) - choose _Open preview_
-6. Add comments as reading / maybe copy and paste some prompts from Canvas
+6. VS Code: Add comments as reading / maybe copy and paste some prompts from Canvas
-7. Preview readme.md as you go - use the preview tab
+7. VS Code: Preview readme.md as you go - use the preview tab

-### Finishing:

-1. Copy link (path) to file and paste into readme - right click on the lab in explorer or on the tab, and choose _Copy relative path_
-2. Paste same link into the _Canvas_ comment for that lab
-3. In terminal: `git add . `
+8. Terminal: `git add . `
-4. In terminal: `git commit -m "what I changed"`
+9. Terminal: `git commit -m "what I changed"`
-5. In terminal: `git push`
+10. Terminal: `git push`